 Using flat lay makes it SUPER simple to keep everything in the exact same spot and have consistent composition.

-Having fewer props is also much more friendly on our budget and requires less prep time (a must when you only have a few hours to work with a month!).
+Having fewer props is also much more friendly on our budget and requires less prep time.

 ALWAYS LEARN & GROW!